tymyrddin/purple/source/docs/thirteen/the-room.md

 positions the advisor did not intend to support.
 Knowing what the hostile reading produces before the brief circulates is part of the work.

-## The reception environment is part of the analysis
+## The reception environment as part of the analysis

 A recommendation delivered to the right body at the right moment in the institutional cycle is a different document from the same recommendation delivered off-cycle.
 Content is identical.
 Effect